-Of the households who are believed to be drawing water from intolerable sources, about 42.3 percent in Region 9 drink water from "unprotected dug-well/spring", 40.4 percent, 23.9 percent and 19.4 percent respectively draw water from "pond/river/stream" in Regions 8, 1 and 7.
-The primary means of safe drinking water facilities in these Hinterland Regions are "rain water collection", reported as 52.8 percent in Region 1, 42.4 percent in Region 7 and 26.7 percent in Region 8, while "protected dug well/spring" served as second main access to safe drinking water in Region 9.
+Of the households who are believed to be drawing water from unconventional sources, about 42.3 percent in Region 9 drink water from "unprotected dug-well/spring", 40.4 percent, 23.9 percent and 19.4 percent respectively draw water from "pond/river/stream" in Regions 8, 1 and 7.
+The primary means of drinking water facilities in these Hinterland regions are "rain water collection", reported as 52.8 percent in Region 1, 42.4 percent in Region 7 and 26.7 percent in Region 8, while "protected dug-well/spring" served as the second main access to drinking water in Region 9.

-Finally, the prevalence of safe drinking water overall can be described as very good in Guyana as substantial proportions of the households are reported to have obtained safe drinking water from standardized sources.
+Finally, the access to drinking water on the whole can be described as very good in Guyana as substantial proportions of the households are reported to have obtained safe drinking water from standardized sources.
 5.3.3 Households Cooking and Lighting Facilities